 If you can, it’s often best to choose a ‘one-trip’ container.

 These are practically new in that they’ve been used to ship cargo once.
 Unlike most that have been used to ship cargo to and from one continent to another, for a good number of years.

 Brand new unused ones can also be purchased directly from shipping container factories.
 This way, you can take the guesswork out of buying the right container.

 2. Building and planning regulations

-Depending on where you reside and intend to erect your container home, you will require building permission and/or council consent.
-If you are building with, for instance, one lone 20ft container, you may not require such, but if you are building a larger home with two or more containers, stacking them if you desire a two or three storey building, you will need building permission.
+Depending on where you reside and intend to erect your container home, you will require building permits and/or council consent.
+If you are building with, for instance, one lone 20ft container, you may not require such, but if you are building a larger home with two or more containers, stacking them if you desire a two or three storey building, you will need building permits.

 Find out from your council about the application process during your planning stage, before you commence building.
 Do as much research as is possible on this before the start of the project, because getting the best results is all about preparation.

 It is not wise to go it alone; no self-built with this, UNLESS you are a professional with shipping container building expertise.
 This kind of building task is best approached with professional drawing services (architectural), and competent structural engineering.

 It is definitely worth your while if you can work with a builder who has experience with erecting container structures.
 He/she must also understand container interior and exterior finishing.